 The front-wheel-drive 2013 Honda Civic is powered by a 1.8-liter four-cylinder engine that puts out 140 horsepower and 128 pound-feet of torque.
 Transmission choices include a five-speed manual and an available five-speed automatic (HF and EX models get the automatic as standard equipment).
-With the automatic, the Civic returns an EPA-estimated 28 mpg city/39 mpg highway and 32 mpg combined.
-The HF model goes up to 29/41/33.
 In an edmunds.com performance testing, a Civic EX-L went from zero to 60 mph in 9.2 seconds.

 The Civic Hybrid gets a 1.5-liter gasoline four-cylinder engine and an electric motor, a combination that's good for 110 hp and 127 lb-ft of torque.
 A continuously variable automatic transmission (CVT) is standard.
 In Edmunds testing, it hit 60 mph in 10.1 seconds.
-This powertrain is the most fuel-efficient of the bunch, with EPA numbers of 44/44/44.
+This powertrain is the most fuel-efficient of the bunch.

 The Civic Si's engine provides output of 201 hp and 170 lb-ft.
 A six-speed manual is the only transmission offered.
-EPA fuel economy estimates stand at 22/31/25.
-In Edmunds testing, an Si coupe hit 60 mph in 6.9 seconds.
+In an Edmunds testing, an Si coupe hit 60 mph in 6.9 seconds.